mikelangelo-project/SCAM/README.md

 Download and install PAPI 5.4.1 from http://icl.utk.edu/papi/news/news.html?id=358

 Go to: ./papitool, set the path of PAPI in `Makefile` and run `make`.
+Note: papitool is an auxiliary program for reading PAPI performance counters repeatedly.
+The program's code is based on the following PAPI test: https://icl.cs.utk.edu/papi/docs/d3/d3a/attach2_8c_source.html

 Go to: ./scam_noisification and run `make`.